This DIY tiled table top was a welcome and refreshing change to this dated thrift store find!

 Shellac works great to stop the “bleed thru” on these old pieces.

-I’m guessing the spray just didn’t get down into those crevices good enough.
+I’m guessing the spray just didn’t get down into those crevices well enough.

 So I just went back over those areas with liquid Shellac.

 Are you new to chalk painting??
 This post might be helpful to you >>> “How To Chalk Paint Furniture & More (tips & tricks I’ve learned!)“

 Then I gave it another coat of white.
 All good now!

 I lightly sanded it to distress and gave it all one coat of topcoat.

 I had originally planned to use a stencil, in a medium blue, on the top of the table for a sort of tile-like look.

 Then replace the glass piece back over top.

 If you follow along on Instagram, you might have seen this in my stories the day I was working on the top.